eddelbuettel/rcppredis/inst/pubsub/README.md

 [littler](https://cloud.r-project.org/package=quantmod) leads to plotting to pdf instead).

+The third file should be invoked weekly or daily from `crontab` and prunes the history down to just the last months.
+All three files could be generalized to read more than one symbol, or host, or ... from config files.
+For now, and for simplicity, just the front ES contract is monitored.

 ### Acknowledgements

 These files owes their basic structure to a [gist by Josh Ulrich](## cf